 That said, the Sixth District did not simply free the defendant.
 There was still “sufficient evidence” presented at trial to sustain a Class B misdemeanor conviction.
 But the defendant was entitled to a new sentencing hearing, since the one-year jail term he previously received exceeded the maximum penalty for a first offense.
 On re-sentencing, the defendant faces up to 180 days in jail and a $2,000 fine, or basically half of his initial sentence.

-Contact Lawyer Tad A. Nelson As Soon As Possible
+Contact Attorney Tad Nelson As Soon As Possible

 Given the disparity in sentencing between first- and second-time DWI offenses, it is critical to ensure that prosecutors respect the due process rights of defendants.